 Looking for a Loop

-The Galiuro Wilderness in southern Arizona once boasted 100 miles of legacy trails—still touted in recent articles and even shown on a map on the Forest Service (FS) website for the area.
+The Galiuro Wilderness in southern Arizona once boasted 100 miles of legacy trails—still touted in recent articles and shown on a map posted at some trailheads and online trail descriptions (click outside map to close it).

 But two recent efforts to loop through this large remote wilderness northwest of Wilcox found many miles of trail inaccessible (note out-and-back spurs on map below).
 The 14,000-acre Oak Fire in 2014 also has accelerated trail damage in the northeast quarter of the wilderness.